Ossiaco/CodeGeneration.Roslyn/README.md

 it must be applied to projects that target older platforms.

-If your attributes are in their own project, you must install the [CodeGeneration.Roslyn.Attributes][AttrNuPkg] package to your attributes project.
+If your attributes are in their own project, you must install the [CodeGeneration.Chorus.Attributes][AttrNuPkg] package to your attributes project.

 Define your attribute class.
 For this walkthrough, we will assume that the attributes are defined in the same